hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ![Set Enviroment](/img/postman-create-environment-variable.png "Set baseUrl under this environment under the workspace")

-Next, import the API definition into this workspace.
-Note that we are importing the storage-api.yaml rather than JSON; nevertheless, Postman can recognize the DSCC API in either format.
-To save the time for importing, you can un-check create documentation button.
+Next, import the DSCC API definition into this workspace.
+Note that you will be importing the storage-api.yaml rather than JSON; nevertheless, Postman can recognize the DSCC API in either format.
+To save the time for importing, you can uncheck create documentation button.
 If need be, the documentation can be created after the importing.

 ![Select upload files to import API](/img/postman-import-api.png "Upload API definition")